 In addition, Ms. Hashmall advises clients on a wide range of bank regulatory matters, including the Bank Holding Company Act, authority and control matters, and advice in connection with M&A and capital raising activities.

 Ms. Hashmall received her J.D. magna cum laude from New York University School of Law, where she was a member of the Order of the Coif, a notes editor for the New York University Law Review, a Pomeroy Scholar and a Butler Scholar.
-Ms. Hashmall also earned an M.Phil in Development Studies with Distinction from the University of Cambridge and received her A.B. cum laude from Princeton University in the Woodrow Wilson School of Public and International Affairs, where she also received a Certificate in Finance.
+Ms. Hashmall also earned an M.Phil. in Development Studies with Distinction from the University of Cambridge and received her A.B. cum laude from Princeton University in the Princeton School of Public and International Affairs, where she also received a Certificate in Finance.